- 1 When is it recommended to take Omega 3 supplements

 Is eating too much oily fish bad?

 Bluefish is also rich in omega 3 (2-6% fat), but not as much as oil (100% fat) or seeds and nuts (40-60%).

 As all components of the diet, excesses are not recommended.
 Eating a lot of fish, as could be the case in protein diets, can lead to other problems, usually related to increased uric acid, rather than its content in omega 3, EPA and DHA.

 To prevent this from happening, if you take fish, it is recommended in rations of 150 grams and, as always, animal protein must be accompanied by abundant plant foods.

-Eating a lot large blue fish (tuna, salmon, etc.) is not recommended because of the high mercury content presented by these animals.
+Eating a lot large oily fish (tuna, salmon, etc.) is not recommended because of the high mercury content presented by these animals.
 People with hypertension are not recommended to take canned fish (in oil or not), because they contain a lot of salt.
 Besides, oil fish canning contains much omega-6 (from oil), which does not allow assimilate omega 3 fish.

 Like oils, fish must be cooked at a low temperature so that fat is not damaged.
 Roasted or fried fish loses many interesting nutrients (vitamin loss, glutamine, omega fats deterioration…).

 General recommendations when taking oils, nuts and seeds